Recreation

 Colorado Springs “offers unparalleled access to nature and plenty of outdoor recreation activities to keep us busy, making it one of the best places to live in America” according to Livability.com1.

-Colorado Springs was ranked 9th in Livability.com’s annual ranking of the best places to live in America.
-This makes the city unique amongst its peers, and is heralded as one of four U.S. cities that will be one of “the Next Dream Outdoor Hubs”3 by Outside.
+Of 2,000 cities rated by Livability.com for its annual Best Places to Live in America rankings, Colorado Springs is ranked 45th, which is in the top 3%, and is heralded as one of four U.S. cities that will be one of “the Next Dream Outdoor Hubs”3 by Outside.

 The purpose of this report is to identify specific ways to continue improving this city and region to match its beautiful setting.
 Due to public parks and spaces having more readily available data compared to recreational activity data, this study focuses on public parks and spaces.

-According to AskCOS, an annual, syndicated tracking study for the greater Colorado Springs area, 92% of Colorado Springs residents are satisfied with the community’s recreation opportunities and 84% are satisfied with the parks/spaces – a higher percent of satisfaction than any other aspect of living.4
+As of 2022, according to AskCOS, an annual, syndicated tracking study for the greater Colorado Springs area, 93% of Colorado Springs residents are satisfied with the community’s outdoor recreation opportunities and 83% are satisfied with the parks/spaces – the two highest levels of satisfaction among 12 aspects of living surveyed.4

 Park Systems